pigoz/mplayer2/DOCS/man/en/mplayer.rst

     noaccel
         Turns off hardware acceleration.
 Try this option if you have display problems.

-kva (OS/2 only)
-    Video output driver that uses the libkva interface.

-    snap
-        Force SNAP mode.
-    wo
-        Force WarpOverlay! mode.
-    dive
-        Force DIVE mode.
-    (no-)t23
-        Enable or disable workaround for T23 laptop (default: disabled).
-Try to enable this option if your video card supports upscaling only.

-quartz (Mac OS X only)
-    Mac OS X Quartz video output driver.
-Under some circumstances, it might be more efficient to force a packed YUV output format, with e.g.
-    ``--vf=format=yuy2``.

-    device_id=<number>
-        Choose the display device to use in fullscreen. fs_res=<width>:<height>
-        Specify the fullscreen resolution (useful on slow systems).

 corevideo (Mac OS X 10.4 or 10.3.9 with QuickTime 7)
     Mac OS X CoreVideo video output driver